nickzhums/user_study_python/mgmt_preview_quickstart.rst

 Now that the environment is setup, all you need to do is to create an authenticated client.
-Our default option is to use **DefaultAzureCredential** and in this guide we have picked **Resources** as our target service, but you can set it up similarly for any other service that you are using.
+Our default option is to use **DefaultAzureCredential** and in this guide we have picked **Resources** and **Netowrk** as our target services, but you can set it up similarly for any other service that you are using.
+To view all the services that are supported by the SDK, please refer to the `API references <https://docs.microsoft.com/python/api/?view=azure-python>`__

 To authenticate to Azure and create a management client, simply do the following:

 ::

-    # Import the target service
+    # Import the target services
     import azure.mgmt.resource
+    import azure.mgmt.network
     from azure.identity import DefaultAzureCredential
     ...
     subscription_id = os.environ.get("AZURE_SUBSCRIPTION_ID")